StefanScherer/docker-windows-box/README.md

 After provisioning the box has the following tools installed:

-* Windows Server 2016 with Docker Engine CS 1.12 and client
+* Windows Server 2016 with Docker Engine 1.13.0 and client
-* docker-machine 0.8.2
+* docker-machine 0.9.0
-* docker-compose 1.9.0
+* docker-compose 1.10.0
 * (Docker Tab completion for PowerShell (posh-docker))
 * Chocolatey
 * Git command line